nguyenvhung9420/pls-flutter/README.md

 This project was developed as part of the **Management Science** module taught by **Dr. Hai Dung DINH**, Lecturer and Academic Coordinator at the Vietnamese-German University.

+## Is this just the Front-end project?

+Yes, this repository is an mobile application that is backed by a Back-end bundle of APIs.
+The Back-end serves for prodiving REST APIs end points to run the functionalities in the mobile app.

+The Back-end project can be found [here](https://github.com/nguyenvhung9420/serverless_gcp_r_seminr).

 ## How to Run

 ### Running the Project